zph/runbook/NOTES.md

   - [ ] ie poll for values over N period and if exceeding Y or Z then throw error and suggest rollbacks

 ## P1
+- [ ] Include safe way to retry when APIs fail but with confirmation
+    - for handling the case when infrastructure API calls fail when made in large async batch
 - [ ] Immutably store everything with bookstore https://github.com/nteract/bookstore
 - [x] Use slack notify for posting execution steps: https://github.com/keitakurita/jupyter-slack-notify
 - [ ] Install pre-commit.yml or git integration during `init`